mathjax/MathJax-docs/options/accessibility.rst

    MathJax = {
      options: {
+       enableEnrichment: true,  // false to disable enrichment
        enrichSpeech: 'none',    // or 'shallow', or 'deep' }
    };

 Option Descriptions
 -------------------

+.. _semantic-enrich-enableEnrichment:
+.. describe:: enableEnrichment: true

+   This setting controls whether semantic enrichment is applied to the internal MathML representation of the mathematics in the page.
+   This is controlled automatically by the settings of the context menu, so you should not need to adjust it yourself.
+You can, however, use it to disable semantic enrichment if the `semantic-enrich` component has been loaded automatically and you don't need that.

 .. _semantic-enrich-speech:
 .. describe:: enrichSpeech: 'none'